Chronic Pain

 - Kyle B.

-Located at 6120 W Bell Rd, Suite 100, Glendale, AZ 85308, Canyon Pain and Wellness specializes in ketamine treatments and IV drip infusions.
+Located at 6120 W Bell Rd, Suite 100, Glendale, AZ 85308, Canyon Pain and Wellness specializes in Chronic Pain treatments and IV drip infusions.
 Over 20 years of experience.
 Handles all insurance paperwork.
 Same-day appointments as available.
 Request a consultation today.

 Watch Video